HOME > MANCHESTER PRIDE INVESTIGATION

 In publicity this was portrayed as Manchester Pride fulfilling a long held dream to become a charity in its own right.
 In truth, the set up with Operation Fundraiser had become untenable once both the tax man and Charity Commission had said that Pride was no longer a charity fundraising event.

 Some things didn't change however.
-The current Chair of Manchester Pride is also Chief Executive of Marketing Manchester... (and as of March 2010 he is also Chair of the Village Business Association).
+The Chief Executive of Marketing Manchester (AKA the tourist board) was Chair of Manchester Pride (in 2010 he also became Chair of the Village Business Association and Chair of the annual arts festival Queer Up North).

 In 2007 the new set-up got off to a bad start.
 Tickets prices were the highest ever -- some people paid £18 -- and just £95,000 was left for good causes.